vide0hanz/unreal-gold/README.md

 Owning the game on GOG is not strictly required.
 You may proivde your own Unreal setup EXE and use that if you prefer, but `innoextract` may not work in this case.
 Seek out other alternatives for extracting .EXE files, otherwise use Wine.

-If you already have the game data extracted elsewhere, you can simmply extract the `unreal-linux.tar.bz2` archive on top of it.
+If you already have the game data extracted elsewhere, you can simply extract the `unreal-linux.tar.bz2` archive on top of it.

 # Dependencies